TritonDataCenter/rfd/rfd/0043/README.md

 additional networks for that NIC tag and add them to the pool or remove the full networks to stop attempts to provision on them.

+See [DAPI-340], [NAPI-403], and [ZAPI-781] for the work done to implement the logic described above.

 ### Handling Partial Upgrades

 If VMAPI and CNAPI are upgraded ahead of NAPI, then network pools with